PierrunoYT/music-downloader-pro/README.md

 1. Open the `frontend/index.html` file in your web browser
 2. Enter the YouTube URL in the input field
+3. Select your desired output format (MP3 or WAV)
-3. Click the "Download" button
+4. Click the "Download" button
-4. The MP3 file will be downloaded to your specified directory
+5. The audio file will be downloaded to your specified directory

 ### Command Line Interface